-20. If you installed RADIUS, refer to "Integrating the RSA RADIUS Server into the Existing Deployment" on page 161 for post-migration configuration tasks.
-For testing procedures, see "Testing RSA RADIUS Operation" on page 162.
+17. RADIUS is installed by default.
+If you want to run RADIUS on the same machine as the primary instance, you must configure it using the Operations Console to complete the installation.
+For more information on post-migration configuration tasks, see "Integrating the RSA RADIUS Server into the Existing Deployment" on page 140.
+For testing procedures, see "Testing RSA RADIUS Operation" on page 143.